elysiajs/documentation/docs/at-glance.md

 Elysia goal is help you write less TypeScript and focus more on Business logic.
 Let's the complex type be handled by the framework.

 ## Unified Type
-To take a step further, Elysia provide **Elysia.t**, a schema builder to validate type and value in both runtime and compile time to create a single source of truth for your data-type.
+To take a step further, Elysia provides **Elysia.t**, a schema builder to validate type and value in both runtime and compile time to create a single source of truth for your data-type.
 Elysia refers this term as **Unified Type**.

 Let's modify the previous code to accept only a numeric value instead of string.
 ```typescript